 But there are some important things to know about it, such as the fact that the model only applies to European options, and more.

-What is the Black-Scholes Model?
+What Is the Black-Scholes Model?

-The Black-Scholes model is one of the most commonly used formulas for pricing options contracts.
+As mentioned, the Black-Scholes model is one of the most commonly used formulas for pricing options contracts.
 The model, also known as the Black-Scholes formula, allows investors to determine the value of options they’re considering trading.

 The formula takes into account several important factors affecting options in an attempt to arrive at a fair market price for the derivative.
 The Black-Scholes options pricing model only applies to European options.

 💡 Quick Tip: How do you decide if a certain trading platform or app is right for you?
 Ideally, the investment platform you choose offers the features that you need for your investment goals or strategy, e.g., an easy-to-use interface, data analysis, educational tools.

 The Black-Scholes model gets its name from Myron Scholes and Fischer Black, who created the model in 1973.
 The model is sometimes called the Black-Scholes-Merton model, as Robert Merton also contributed to the model’s development.
 These three men were professors at the Massachusetts Institute of Technology (MIT) and University of Chicago.

 The model functions as a differential equation that requires five inputs:

 • The amount of time until the option expires

 • Interest rates